Swim tracking guide

 What does age at 31 December mean in swimming?

-A parent-friendly explanation of age at 31 December, why it appears in swimming entries and how it affects standards and rankings.
+A clear explanation of age at 31 December, why it appears in swimming entries and how it affects standards and rankings.

-A practical guide for parents on recording swimming PBs, race results, course type and progress without spreadsheets.
+A practical guide to swimming PBs, PB swim times, personal bests, course type and swim progress tracking without spreadsheets.